-2020 tax revenue increased slightly due to increased residential values and new home starts.
-As supply drops and the buildable land in the central part of the county becomes expensive, continued increases are anticipated in residential property values in the District with the next property valuation.
+In the General Fund 2021 tax revenue decreased overall by 7% due to a decrease in oil and gas assessed value of 26% in the district.
+Increases in residential assessed value and new homes helped offset the decrease in oil and gas revenues.
+As supply drops and the buildable land in the central part of the county becomes expensive, increases are anticipated in residential property values in the district with the next property valuation.
+The mill levy for the Bond Fund increased from 1.182 mills to 1.597 mills as a result of the reduced assessed values.